diyage/ACBI/README.md

 # Dataset

-Datasets used in this repository are available at https://www.cs.toronto.edu/~kriz/cifar.html.
+Datasets(CIFAR-10 and CIFAR-100) used in this repository are available at https://www.cs.toronto.edu/~kriz/cifar.html.